 Transferring a lease

 The legislation under which the lease was granted and the specific conditions and restrictions on title of the lease may mean that you need the consent of a minister before transferring a lease.

-New legislation has come into force allowing eligible leaseholders to purchase their Western lands lease.
+New legislation has come into force that allows eligible leaseholders to purchase their Western lands lease.

 Western lands leases

 Almost half of NSW falls within the Western Division.
-Find out more about land use and Western Land Leases.
+Find out more about land use and Western lands leases.

 An incomplete purchase is a tenure describing Crown land that is in the process of being purchased.